A Select Tennessee Certified Site

 This document provides description and additional information to aid communities in completing applications to become Select Tennessee Certified.
 This document corresponds to the questions found in Step 2: Comprehensive Site Information.
 However, you may also find this document useful in completing Step 1: Essential Criteria Worksheet.
 Both documents will be emailed to you upon completion of Step 1.

 Applicants may submit letters of intent (LOI) and Step 1 applications at any time.
-Note: Only the first 10 Step 1 Applications (not LOIs) will be accepted into Round 10.
-Unfinished applications from previous rounds will continue into Round 10.
+Note: Only the first 10 Step 1 Applications (not LOIs) will be accepted into a round.
+Unfinished applications from previous rounds will continue into the next round.

-- January 20, 2017 Deadline for submission of Step 1 applications to be considered in Round 9
+- January 20, 2017 Deadline for submission of Step 1 applications to be considered in this round.

-- March - April 2017 Review of Step 1 applications submitted for Round 9 and distribution of Step 2 applications to applicants accepted to continue through the certification process
+- August 2017 Review of Step 1 applications submitted for this round and distribution of Step 2 applications to applicants accepted to continue through the certification process

 - September - October 2017 Preparation and submittal of Step 2 applications and results of review and visit